Democratic Autonomous Administration of North and East Syria: Syria's independence and rule of the Ba'ath Party

-Despite the Ba'athist internal policies which officially suppressed a Kurdish identity, the Syrian government allowed the Kurdistan Workers' Party (PKK) to set up training camps from 1980.
-The PKK was a militant Kurdish group led by Abdullah Öcalan which was waging an insurgency against Turkey.
-Syria and Turkey were hostile toward each other at the time, resulting in the use of the PKK as proxy group.
+Despite the Ba'athist internal policies that officially suppressed a Kurdish identity, the Syrian government allowed the Kurdistan Workers' Party (PKK) to set up training camps from 1980.
+The PKK was a militant Kurdish group led by Abdullah Öcalan that was waging an insurgency against Turkey.
+Syria and Turkey were hostile toward each other at the time, resulting in the use of the PKK as a proxy group.
 The party began to deeply influence the Syrian Kurdish population in the Afrin and Ayn al-Arab Districts, where it promoted Kurdish identity through music, clothing, popular culture, and social activities.
 In contrast, the PKK remained much less popular among Kurds in al-Hasakah Governorate, where other Kurdish parties maintained more influence.
 Many Syrian Kurds developed a long-lasting sympathy for the PKK, and a large number, possibly more than 10,000, joined its insurgency in Turkey.
 A rapprochement between Syria and Turkey brought an end to this phase in 1998, when Öcalan and the PKK were formally expelled from northern Syria.
 Regardless, the PKK maintained a clandestine presence in the region.

 In 2002, the PKK and allied groups organized the Kurdistan Communities Union (KCK) to implement Öcalan's ideas in various Middle Eastern countries.
 A KCK branch was also set up in Syria, led by Sofi Nureddin and known as "KCK-Rojava".
-In an attempt to outwardly distance the Syrian branch from the PKK, the Democratic Union Party (PYD) was established as de facto Syrian "successor" of the PKK in 2003.
+In an attempt to outwardly distance the Syrian branch from the PKK, the Democratic Union Party (PYD) was established as a de facto Syrian "successor" of the PKK in 2003.
 The "People's Defense Units" (YPG), a paramilitary wing of the PYD, was also founded during this time, but remained dormant.